IIIF/api/source/api/presentation/3.0/index.md

 ##### within
 A link to a resource that contains the current resource, such as annotation lists within a layer.
 This also allows linking upwards to collections that allow browsing of the digitized objects available.

- * Collections or annotation lists that serve as [pages][paging] _MUST_ be within exactly one paged resource.
+ * Collections or AnnotationPages that serve as [pages][paging] _MUST_ be within exactly one paged resource.
- * Other resource types, including collections or annotation lists not serving as pages, _MAY_ be within one or more containing resources.
+ * Other resource types, including Collections or AnnotationPages not serving as pages, _MAY_ be within one or more containing resources.

 ##### startCanvas
-A link from a sequence or range to a canvas that is contained within the sequence.
-On seeing this relationship, a client _SHOULD_ advance to the specified canvas when beginning navigation through the sequence/range.
-This allows the client to begin with the first canvas that contains interesting content rather than requiring the user to skip past blank or empty canvases manually.
+A link from a Sequence or Range to a Canvas that is contained within it.
+On seeing this relationship, a client _SHOULD_ advance to the specified Canvas when beginning navigation through the Sequence/Range.
+This allows the client to begin with the first Canvas that contains interesting content rather than requiring the user to skip past blank or empty Canvases manually.

- * A sequence or a range _MAY_ have exactly one canvas as its start canvas.
+ * A Sequence or Range _MAY_ have exactly one Canvas as its starting Canvas.
- * Other resource types _MUST NOT_ have a start canvas.
+ * Other resource types _MUST NOT_ have a starting Canvas.

-##### contentLayer
+##### contentAnnotations
-A link from a range to a layer that includes the annotations of content resources for that range.
-Clients might use this to present content to the user from a different canvas when interacting with the range, or to jump to the next part of the range within the same canvas.
+A link from a Range to an AnnotationCollection that includes the Annotations of content resources for that Range.
+Clients might use this to present content to the user from a different Canvas when interacting with the Range, or to jump to the next part of the Range within the same Canvas.

- * A range _MAY_ have exactly one layer as its content layer.
+ * A Range _MAY_ have exactly one AnnotationCollection as its content.
- * Other resource types _MUST NOT_ have a content layer.
+ * Other resource types _MUST NOT_ have `contentAnnotations`.

 ####  3.5.
 Paging Properties